-Sometimes, I try to do non-academic philosophy.
-I recently made a series of short videos on philosophy with the actor James Franco, which can be found here.
-I've also written a few posts on the ethical issues surrounding vegetarianism for my friend Joshua Katcher's blog.
+Occasionally, I also try to do non-academic philosophy.
+I once made a series of short videos on philosophy with the actor James Franco.
 Those can be found here.